rollkit/docs/tutorials/IBC-connection.md

 # IBC connection tutorial

-In this tutorial, we'll learn how to use [relayer](https://github.com/cosmos/relayer) to create a IBC connection between our [GM world](/tutorials/gm-world) rollup and a stride local testnet.
+In this tutorial, we'll learn how to use [relayer](https://github.com/cosmos/relayer) to create a IBC connection between our [GM world](/tutorials/gm-world) rollup and a osmosis local testnet.

 [IBC descriptsion section]